Water Lover’s Guide to Yellowstone

 No experience is needed.
 “We get a lot of people who are trying it for the first time,” says Cassidy.
 However, you will need a Yellowstone-specific fishing permit, available in the park.

 Guided fishing charters (two-hour minimum) accommodate up to six people.
 Equipment is provided and your guide will even clean your catch.
-If you prefer to go out on the lake on your own, you can rent an outboard motor boat or rowboat, but in this case, you must bring your own fishing equipment as none is available for rent in the park.
+If you prefer to go out on the lake on your own, you can rent an outboard motor boat, but in this case, you must bring your own fishing equipment as none is available for rent in the park.
 Alternatively, you can fish on your own in Yellowstone’s blue-ribbon fishing streams, though special regulations apply.